-Grade Point Average

-A student's grade-point average is computed on all work that a student has attempted for college credit while attending Valley College.
+Grade Point Average: A student's grade-point average is computed on all work that a student has attempted for college credit while attending Valley College.
 Courses with a grade of "WP" and "AU" are not considered courses attempted for college credit in the computation of a student's grade point average.
 Quality points are based on the point value per semester hour multiplied by the number of hours of course work attempted.
 A student taking a three-hour course and receiving a grade of "C" would earn 6 quality points.
 (C = 2 quality points times 3 hours).
 To compute a grade point average, divide the total quality points accumulated by the total credit hours attempted for which college credit is given toward graduation (e.g., 99 quality points accumulated divided by 36 credit hours attempted for college credit = (99/36) = 2.75 GPA.

-Retaking Courses

-Students are permitted to retake courses when the original grade is below the letter grade of "C" and retaking the course does not push the student to complete their program beyond the 150% maximum published program length.
-A Course Retake fee will be charged for any course that is retaken.
+Retaking Courses: Students are permitted to retake courses when the original grade is below the letter grade of "C" and retaking the course does not extend the student's program completion date beyond the 150% maximum published program length.
+The Financial Aid Advisor will determine if a Course Retake fee will be charged.
 Receiving grades of "D", "F" or "WF" for multiple courses places a student in jeopardy of not completing their program within the allowable time frame.

-Audit Courses

-If a student or graduate wants to audit a course, they need to submit a completed Audit Class Request Form.
+Audit Courses: If a student wants to audit a course, they need to submit a completed Audit Class Request Form.
 No additional tuition or fees are charged for the audited class.
 The request is not automatically approved.
 An audited course cannot cause the student's program completion date to go beyond their SAP 150% maximum evaluation date.
 Also, courses may not be audited if the class enrollment exceeds the 25 to 1 student/faculty ratio.
-To successfully complete an audit course, the student or graduate must meet all conditions that are outlined on the Audit Class Request Form.
+To successfully complete an audit course, the student must meet all conditions that are outlined on the Audit Class Request Form.
 When the student successfully audits the course, the audited course name and grade of "AU" will be recorded on the student's transcript.
-Upon request, the College will provide written acknowledgement that the graduate has completed the course.